2.2. Single-storey detached buildings between 10 and 30sqm in floor area, using lightweight material

 - A homeowner decides to erect a sleepout with a net floor area of 33 square metres on a property that has a residential dwelling on it.
 This sleepout would require a building consent as its floor area is greater than 30 square metres.

 - A homeowner intends to construct a sleepout with a net floor area of 29 square metres on a property that has a residential dwelling on it.
 Heavy concrete masonry units are proposed for construction of perimeter walls.
-This sleepout would require a building consent because the proposed material for the construction is not lightweight material (If the homeowner had the proposed building constructed or supervised by a licensed building practitioner under exemption 3B (section 2.4), then a building consent would not be required).
+This sleepout would require a building consent because the proposed material for the construction is not lightweight material (If the homeowner had the proposed building constructed or supervised by a Licensed Building Practitioner under exemption 3B in section 2.4 of this document, then a building consent would not be required).

 - A homeowner intends to construct a storage shed with a net floor area of 20 square metres on a property that has a residential dwelling.
 Reinforced concrete panels are proposed for construction of this building.
-This shed would require a building consent because the proposed material for the construction is not lightweight material (If the homeowner had the proposed building constructed or supervised by a licensed building practitioner under exemption 3B (section 2.4), then a building consent would not be required).
+This shed would require a building consent because the proposed material for the construction is not lightweight material (if the homeowner had the proposed building constructed or supervised by a Licensed Building Practitioner under exemption 3B in section 2.4. of this document, then a building consent would not be required).